Cancer Predisposition Family Conference on Li-Fraumeni Syndrome

 Christian Kratz, MD

 Dr. Kratz is full professor in Pediatrics and Director of the Department of Pediatric Hematology and Oncology, Hannover Medical School.
-After obtaining his medical degree in 1996 from the University of Düsseldorf, Germany, he completed his training to become a pediatrician and pediatric hematologist/oncologist in Düsseldorf, San Francisco (UCSF), and Freiburg.
-From 2009-2012, he worked as an investigator at the Division of Cancer Epidemiology and Genetics at the National Cancer Institute (Director: J. Fraumeni).
+After obtaining his medical degree in 1996 from the University of Düsseldorf, Germany, he completed his training to become a pediatrician and pediatric hematologist/oncologist in Düsseldorf, San Francisco, and Freiburg.
+From 2009-2012, he worked as an investigator in the Division of Cancer Epidemiology and Genetics at the National Cancer Institute (Director: J. Fraumeni).

 Dr. Kratz's research focuses on the genetic causes of childhood cancer.
 He chairs the German Fanconi Registry, the Genetic Cancer Predisposition Working Group of the German Society of Pediatric Hematology and Oncology and an International Genetic Variation Task Force.
-Together with Stefan Pfister, he has launched a Registry for patients with Li-Fraumeni syndrome and other cancer predisposition syndromes.
+Together with Stefan Pfister, he has launched a Registry for patients with LFS and other cancer predisposition syndromes.
 One of his most important discoveries was the identification of KRAS germline mutations in patients with Noonan syndrome.
-Dr. Kratz chairs the German branch of the Li Fraumeni Syndrome Association.
+Dr. Kratz chairs the German branch of the Li Fraumeni Syndrome Association (LFSA).

 Joshua Schiffman, MD